johnchourajr/buen-font-installer/README.md

 1. Download the latest `Buen Font Installer-v*.dmg` file
 2. Open the DMG and drag the app to your Applications folder
-3. Launch from Applications
+3. **First launch**: Right-click the app → "Open" → "Open" to bypass Gatekeeper
+4. After first launch, you can open the app normally
-4. The app will appear in your menu bar
+5. The app will appear in your menu bar

-**No Gatekeeper warnings!** This app is code-signed and notarized with Apple.
+**Security Note:** This app is **code-signed** with Apple Developer ID for security.
+Due to ongoing issues with Apple's notarization service, it's currently not notarized - you'll see a Gatekeeper warning on first launch.
+Just right-click → Open to proceed safely.

 ### 3. Use it